Efkan Ala

-Efkan Ala (born 21 February 1965) is a Turkish politician and former civil servant who served as the Minister of the Interior from November 2015 to August 2016;.
-He previously held the same post from 2013 to June 2015 despite not being a member of parliament at the time.
-He served as Governor of Batman from 2003 to 2004, as Governor of Diyarbakır from 2004 to 2007, and as Undersecretary to the Prime Minister from 2007 to 2013.
+Efkan Ala (born 21 February 1965) is a Turkish politician and former civil servant who served as a member of the Grand National Assembly of Erzurum and Bursa.
+He served as Minister of the Interior from 2013-2015 and again from 2015 to 2016.
+Before entering politics he served as a governor of Batman and Diyarbakır and as undersecretary to the Prime Minister of Turkey.
+He had held senior positions in the Justice and Development Party (AK Party) including responsibility and the position of General Vice Chairman.

 Early life

-Ala was born in the township of Oltu in Erzurum Province in 1965.
-He studied political science at Istanbul University, graduating in 1987.
+Ala was born on 21 February 1965 in Oltu, Erzurum Province, Turkey.
+He studied political science at Istanbul University, and graduated in 1987.
 He went to Torquay language school in England in 1989–1990.

 Career

 Civil service

 In 1988, he began his civil service career as a district governor trainee.
 After working two years at the governor's office in Sakarya Province, and a one-year professional study in the United Kingdom, he became a district governor, and served two years in each townships of Dernekpazarı, Trabzon and Kabataş, Ordu.
 Ala was appointed Deputy Province Governor in Tunceli.

 After serving at various positions in different ministries, he was made the Governor of Batman Province in 2003, where he served one year.
 On 14 September 2004, he was appointed as the Governor of Diyarbakır Province, remaining in that post until 2007.

 On 10 September 2007, Ala became the Undersecretary to the Prime Minister.